-Thai Peanut Satay Sauce Recipe
+Asian Peanut Sauce

 This post may contain affiliate links.
 Read my disclosure policy.

-Thai Peanut Sauce Recipe Image with title
+Thai Peanut Sauce

 I know that it has been years now since we moved to Maryland from New Jersey, but I still miss my favorite Thai restaurant.
-It was a small place just down the street from us.
-We liked to go there because it was often empty, so we would get treated like royalty.
-But the takeout business was fast and furious with people constantly in and out picking up their orders.
+It was a small place just down the street from us and it was so good that I have not found another place like it.

 One of the things I loved was chicken satay.
 And it wasn’t just the deliciously marinated and grilled chicken.
 It was the satay sauce.
-A rich, smooth peanut sauce that just exploded with flavor.
+A rich, smooth peanut sauce that exploded with flavor.

-It was so good that I had to start making my own to just slather on everything.
-And why it is so good?
+I loved it so much that I had to start making my own to just slather on everything.
+Especially since many store-bought Asian sauces like peanut sauce and Teriyaki sauce aren’t gluten free.

 It has the perfect balance of the four key elements of good cooking:

-Salt – soy sauce adds the pungent, salty bite that especially enhances the peanut flavors.
+• Salt soy sauce adds the pungent, salty bite that especially enhances the peanut flavors.

-Fat – mainly from the peanut butter but also from a little oil, fat makes this sauce velvety and rich and unctuous as it coats your tongue and mouth.
+• Fat – mainly from the peanut butter but also from a little oil, fat makes this sauce velvety and rich and unctuous as it coats your tongue and mouth.

-Acid – fresh lime juice and rice vinegar helps balance out the richness of the fat.
+• Acid – fresh lime juice and rice vinegar helps balance out the richness of the fat.

-Heat – of course, the spice level is always a matter of taste, but a little kick goes a long way in rounding out the deliciousness.
+• Heat – of course, the spice level is always a matter of taste.
+But a little kick goes a long way in rounding out the deliciousness.

 Blend together eight ingredients that bring those four elements into perfect harmony and you have a sauce, dip, dressing, drizzle, or whatever else you want to use it for.
 This easy Thai peanut sauce recipe can take even the simplest meats or veggies and bring them to another level.

-Overhead of a wooden bowl of Thai Peanut Sauce with a Spoon
+Overhead of a wooden bowl of Thai Peanut Sauce with a Spoon next to a striped napkin.

 • Peanut butter – it is best to use natural peanut butter that has just peanuts and maybe salt as ingredients.
 I use the Kirkland brand from Costco.